 Robert and Harriet had nine children, six boys and three girls.
 Typically for the second half of the 19th century, three of the boys chose to seek a life overseas in the British Empire.
 My great-grandfather, the second Robert Fuller Graham, began his working life articled as a clerk to his older brother Charles in their father’s firm of solicitors but he tired of that and took a boat to India where he became a tea planter in Darjeeling and in 1868 married Georgiana Worgan, whose older brother was in the Indian Civil Service (see The Worgans).
 Their first child, George, was born there six months later.
 Four years on and Robert’s brother, Birchall, who had resigned his commission in the army after serving in the Crimea and in Abyssinia, joined him and for a few years they operated a tea plantation together.
 Georgiana returned to England for the birth of her second child, John, in 1872 but was back in Darjeeling when Frank, their third arrived two years after.
 I do not know what prompted Robert to give up running the tea plantation with his brother and for he and Georgiana to return to England permanently in about 1876.
 The tea business still thrives, run by Birchall’s descendants and now named after him.
 Robert brought his family back to Newbury and for a while he went to work again at the family legal firm.
 The 1881 census shows the family living in Cheap Street, two of the boys being joined by two sisters, Mary (who was known as Mollie), and who had been born in nearby Speen, and Violet who was only 6 months old.
 One more daughter would be added to the family the next year, my grandmother Agnes Daisy Graham.

 Sir Henry Berney, a cousin of Georgiana’s, gathered together a great deal of genealogical infomation about his family and their wider connections, and peppered the notes he made with some comments on various individuals.
 Among them was the comment that Robert Graham was rather overfond of liquor.
 Whether that had had a bearing on the decision to leave India may never be known, but he does not seem to have settled when back in England.
 In 1885 he was declared bankrupt, and by 1891 the family had moved to Sydenham in south London, and later to Hendon.
 He seems to have attempted some form of recovery because by 1895 Robert was working in partnership as a book publisher in Newman, Graham & Co of Ludgate Hill whose sole output seems to have consisted of a series of six, what would nowadays be regarded as ‘coffee table’, books of photographs of Conservative and Unionist politicians.
 It was in Hendon in 1904 that Daisy Graham was married to Wilmot Spencer (see The Spencers).
 But Robert evidently still found difficulty maintaining the lifestyle he probably wanted or felt that he was expected to provide.
 In March of 1906 he took a room above a coffee shop in Paddington and swallowed a lethal dose of chlorodyne, a patent opiate preparation.
-The Morning Post of 21st March 1906 reported as follows:
+On the 21st March 1906 reports appeared in the papers as follows:

 In a tragic postscript 10 years later, Georgiana, who was then living with Daisy, Wilmot and their family, took herself off and wandered onto the railway line at Upper Sydenham station, stepping in front of a train that was unable to stop in time, fatally injuring her.
 The verdict at the inquest was open, it being uncertain whether she had acted deliberately.